shsagir/play-area-sync/docs/craft-3-setup.md

 ## Security key

 The mandatory Craft CMS security key has to be shared among all environments.
 We recommend to use your local security key as the master key.
-Open your local (hidden) `.env` file from the root folder of your project and find a line that looks like this:
+When you used Composer to install, that key was shown at the end of the installation.
+If not, open your local (hidden) `.env` file from the root folder of your project and find a line that looks like this:

 ```dotenv
 SECURITY_KEY=69UzZSEquw9E7RdCyRRTRb1lxe7h0EPd
 ```

-It will contain a value when you have [installed Craft 3 correctly](/craft-3-install-local).
+It will contain a value when you have [installed Craft 3 correctly on your local machine](/craft-3-install-local).
 Copy that line.
 Go to the App's ENV vars settings in the Dashboard and paste that line.
 Here is the direct link:

 * [dashboard.fortrabbit.com/apps/{{app-name}}/vars](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)